ChugR/amqp-blogs/blog-02/blog-02.md

-# AMQP.Net Lite Client, A-MQ Broker, and TLS/SSL
+# Red Hat JBoss AMQP - Securing Client-Broker Connections with TLS/SSL

 In this post I'm going to show how to encrypt the communications between the Red Hat JBoss A-MQ (A-MQ) broker and the AMQP.Net Lite (Lite) client.

-  * **Disclaimer**: This article is a demonstration of the security concepts with concrete examples and recipes you can use for testing.
-It is not a manual for securing a public installation large or small.
+  * **Disclaimer**: This article is a demonstration of the security concepts with concrete examples and recipes you can use for testing on a private network.
+It is not a manual for securing clients and brokers on a public network nor is it a tutorial on TLS/SSL in .NET or Java.

 ## Overview